 Name Description Zone The door position sensor input can be used for the intrusion part as well.
 If the door position sensor input is used also for the intrusion part, the zone number it is assigned to has to be selected.
 If the door position sensor is used only for the access part, the option "UNASSIGNED" has to be selected.
-If the door position sensor is assigned to an intrusion zone, it can be configured like a normal zone but only with limited functionality (e.g. not all zone types are selectable).
+If the door position sensor is assigned to an intrusion zone, it can be configured like a normal zone but only with limited functionality (for example, not all zone types are selectable).
 If an area or the system is set with the card reader, the door position sensor input has to be assigned to a zone number and to the area or the system which have to be set.
-Description (Web and SPC Pro only) Description of the zone the door position sensor is assigned to.
-Zone Type (Web and SPC Pro only) Zone type of the zone the door position sensor is assigned to (not all zones types are available).
-Zone attributes (Web and SPC Pro only) The attributes for the zone the door position sensor is assigned to can be modified.
+Description (Web only) Description of the zone the door position sensor is assigned to.
+Zone Type (Web only) Zone type of the zone the door position sensor is assigned to (not all zones types are available).
+Zone attributes The attributes for the zone the door position sensor is assigned to can be modified.
+(Web only)

-Name Description Area (Web and SPC Pro only) The area the zone and the card reader are assigned to.
-(If the card reader is used for setting & unsetting, this area will be set / unset).
-Door Position (Web) DPS End Of Line (keypads) Door Position EOL (SPC Pro) The resistor used with the door position sensor.
-Choose the used resistor value / combination.
+Name Description Area (Web only) The area the zone and the card reader are assigned to.
+(If the card reader is used for setting and unsetting, this area will be set/unset).
+Door Position (Web) DPS End Of Line (keypads) The resistor used with the door position sensor.
+Choose the used resistor value/combination.
 DPS Normal Open Select if the door release switch is to be a normally open or normally closed input.
-Door Release (Web) DRS END OF LINE (Keypads) Door Position EOL (SPC Pro) The resistor used with the door release switch.
-Choose the used resistor value / combination.
+Door Release (Web) DRS END OF LINE (Keypads) The resistor used with the door release switch.
+Choose the used resistor value/combination.
 DRS Normal Open Select if the door release switch is a normally open input or not.
-No DRS (Web and SPC Pro only) Select to ignore DRS.
-If a DC2 is used on the door, this option MUST be selected.
+No DRS Select to ignore DRS.
+(Web only) If a DC2 is used on the door, this option MUST be selected.
 If not selected, the door will open.
-Reader Location (Entry/Exit) (Web and SPC Pro only) Select the location of the entry and exit readers.
-Reader formats (Web) READER INFO (Keypads) Displays format of last card used with each configured reader. (not available in SPC Pro)
+Reader Location (Entry/Exit) (Web only) Select the location of the entry and exit readers.
+Reader formats (Web) READER INFO (Keypads) Displays format of last card used with each configured reader.